azeemhassni/envalid/README.md

 - min
 - max
 - length
-- Array
+- array
-- Boolean
+- boolean
-- IP
+- ip
-- Same
+- same
-- Alpha
+- alpha
-- Alnum
+- alnum

 # Contributions
 This repository is maintained by [@azeemhassni](https://github.com/azeemhassni)

- If you can contribute I'd love to merge your PR and your name will be mentioned in the release notes and contributors list
+ If you can contribute I'd love to merge your PR and your name will be mentioned in the release notes and contributors list.